mirk-00/Projects/README.md

 	You can find an online version at https://population-app-dashboard.herokuapp.com/ .

 	* `fitness_landscape.ipynb`: plots simple fitness landscapes (2D and 3D) starting from known relative fitness values set by the user.
 Also shows the quiver plot for the 3D curve.

+#### NB
+All figures are natively interactive but in order to show them on github had to be rendered as .png .
+To reset the interactivity each 'png' must be deleted from the code.